 Toxic gasses that were previously trapped under the thermocline can escape by aerating and circulating water from the bottom of the pond, providing a balanced habitat for aquatic life.
 The aeration also creates aerobic conditions on the pond floor where the microbial processes break down nutrients naturally that might otherwise create a production of noxious aquatic weeds and algae.

-Key features of a diffused aeration systems in your pond or water feature;
+Key features of a diffused pond aeration systems in your water feature;

 - Breaks up thermal stratification throughout the water column allowing the entire water column to be oxygenated and eliminating highs and lows in temperature and oxygen levels.

 - Increases the breakdown of aquatic waste by providing a habitat beneficial for aerobic bacteria to flourish.

 - When operated continuously in freezing climates, these pumps keep areas open in the ice that allow toxic gases to escape and increases the oxygen level in the water.

 - Winter operation of the aerator keeps areas of ponds unfrozen allowing birds and other wildlife to gain much-needed water during freezing conditions.